lembn/CLUNKS/README.md

 ## The Proposed System - Servers

-For new **CLUNKS** installations, a new CLUNK server will need to be started to get the system up and running.
+For new **CLUNKS** installations, a new CLUNK Server will need to be started to get the system up and running.
 Using ClunksEXP, a user can create `.exp` files to create the configuration they want to run the server on.
 This file can then be loaded into the server when it starts up and the server can be left running to serve users.
 The `.exp` file will contain the informaton for user accounts, and hosted entities.

 The available hosted entities, in hierarchical order, are:
  - Sub-servers
  - Rooms
  - Groups

 Sub-servers are the (hierarchically) greatest entity that can be created on the server.
 They are created directly on the server and are used to create separation within different groups of users within the server.
 Each sub-server be represented with seperate tables in the database, such that a user registered to a sub-server, will not exist in any other sub-server unless they are created in the other sub-servers also.
-Providing the admin of the CLUNK server the ability to create separation within the server.
+Providing the admin of the CLUNK Server the ability to create separation within the server.
 For example, a school using CLUNKS may create seperate subservers for each year group.

-Like sub-servers, rooms are also entites that can exists on a CLUNK server, with the difference between a sub-server and room being that rooms cannot be created directly onto the server, while sub-servers can.
+Like sub-servers, rooms are also entites that can exists on a CLUNK Server, with the difference between a sub-server and room being that rooms cannot be created directly onto the server, while sub-servers can.
 Sub-servers however, cannot be created anywhere other than directly on the server.
 This means that any complex structures required by the server admin can be created using rooms, which must be a child of a sub-server or another room.
 In the school example used above, rooms could be used to represent different classes within in the year groups.
 Rooms can also be password protected.

 Finally, groups are temporary rooms that can be created by clients on the server.
 Unlike sub-servers and rooms, groups can only be created at runtime, so aren't included in the `exp` specification of a CLUNKS server.
 They serve the purpose of allowing the user to make privatised spaces on the parent enity without needing to permanently impact the structure of the server.
 The member-list of the group is the same as the member list of the groups's parent and the room must be the child of a room or another group.
 Privatisation is achieved with the (optional) password that a room can be created with such that the password will only be shared with the desired users, and only they can connect to the room.
 After being created, the group will exist until all its members quit the program.
 If they leave the group but still have the program open, the group will be kept alive until the last group member quits the program.